Niko-7/student-tracker/README.md

-To be able to view the project in you browser
-Type "npm install" in the terminal and when its done type `npm start` it should run the app in the development mode.\
+To be able to view the project in you browser,\ type "npm install" in the terminal and when its done type `npm start` it should run the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.